Optimizing positional scoring rules for rank aggregation: An improved OptPSR algorithm

 \section{An improved {\sf OptPSR} algorithm}

-We will present another (exact) {\sf OptPSR} algorithm whose running time depends exponentially only on the parameter $d$ and, hence, is polynomial when $d$ is a constant.
+We will present another (exact) {\sf OptPSR} algorithm which we call \texttt{Regions}.
+Its running time depends exponentially only on the parameter $d$ and, hence, is polynomial when $d$ is a constant.
+We remark that this time complexity is interesting only in theory.
+As we will mention later, when describing our experiments in Section~\ref{sec:exp}, even when $d$ is small (say, equal to $6$), the algorithm does not scale well with the number of constraints.

-The algorithm computes a pool of non-empty subregions of $R_0$, each of which satisfies a different subset of constraints.
-Initially, the pool consists of region $R_0$ only and is updated as new constraints of $C$ are considered.
-When a new constraint is considered, each region in the current pool can be split into two subregions consisting of the points that satisfy the constraint and those that do not satisfy it, respectively; the whole region is retained in the pool if all its points satisfy or (exclusively) do not satisfy the constraint.
+\texttt{Regions} computes a pool of non-empty subregions of $R_0$, each of which satisfies a different subset of constraints.
+Initially, the pool consists only of region $R_0$, and is updated as new constraints of $C$ are considered.
+When a new constraint is considered, each region in the pool can be split into two subregions consisting of the points that satisfy the constraint and the points that do not satisfy it, respectively.
+When all points of a region satisfy the constraint or all points of the region do not satisfy it, then the region is not split and is retained as a whole in the pool.